aliasgherman/documentations/docs/ltefdddimensioning.md

 # TL;DR;
-1. Dont read calculation details, jump to Calculator (Phase1) directly.
+1. Dont want to read calculation details, jump to [Phase 1 Calculator](#phase-1-calculator)
-2. Dont want to do 2 phases, jump to Phase2 directly
+2. Dont want to do 2 phases, jump to Phase2 directly // TODO
 3. Feedback to <aliasgherman at gmail>